-Families with children have to juggle many priorities and always try to find the perfect balance between work and spending time with their families.
-Bobby Wesson from Gardendale, Alabama, recently shared a picture on Facebook of his wife taking a nap with their son before getting ready to go to work .
+Families with children have to juggle many priorities.
+They always try to find the perfect balance between work and spending time with their families.
+Bobby Wesson from Gardendale, Alabama, recently shared a picture on Facebook of his wife taking a nap with their son before getting ready to go to work.

-His wife Rayena is a trauma nurse and the photo truly demonstrates the love between this mother and her son and taking the time to snuggle with her little boy before going to work.
+His wife Rayena is a trauma nurse.
+The photo truly demonstrates the love between this mother and her son and taking the time to snuggle with her little boy before going to work.
 The post has garnered over 180,000 shares and has been liked over 800,000 times.

-Bobby Wesson from Gardendale, Alabama, shared a photo of his wife sleeping with their son before she gets ready to go to work.
+Bobby Wesson from Gardendale, Alabama, shared a photo of his wife, Rayena, sleeping with their son before she gets ready to go to work.

-He shared this heartwarming photo and wrote a tribute to his hardworking wife, Rayena, and it has since gone viral on Facebook.
+Bobby Wesson shared this heartwarming photo and wrote a tribute to his hardworking wife.
+It has since gone viral on Facebook.

-Rayena Wesson works as a trauma nurse and she and so many other mothers work hard to provide for their families.
+Rayena Wesson works as a trauma nurse.
+She and so many other mothers work hard to provide for their families.

 The tools and items she needs to perform her job will be gathered and checked meticulously – her hair and makeup will be done quickly.
 She will complain that she looks awful.
 I will disagree, emphatically, and get her a cup of coffee.